Innercise: Practice This Powerful Technique to Help You Fix Your Focus

 The trigger is different, but the fear response is the same, and your nonconscious mind doesn’t know the difference between something that's real or something that's in your imagination.

 Luckily, you’re the boss of your brain.
-Watch this video with John Assaraf and do the Innercise to learn how to adjust and fix your focus . . . and release your fears from holding you hostage.
+Watch this video with John Assaraf to learn a powerful technique on how to adjust and fix your focus . . . and release your fears from holding you hostage.
 Ready to start accomplishing your goals?

-If you have a specific fear or feel like fear has taken over your thoughts and emotions, slow down and do this Innercise on a daily basis.
+If you have a specific fear or feel like fear has taken over your thoughts and emotions, do this simple Innercise on a daily basis.